 Body maps can be used as a creative way of evaluating your project.

-When staff or volunteers want to record comments in non-formal circumstances.
 This method is a simple means for writing down service users’ actual words.

-This can be used with a group or as a one to one activity.
 People are invited to pick a card in response to a specific question or idea.

 Creative and flexible tool to collect information on outcomes in a simple and accessible manner.

 Facilitated discussion to investigate people’s perceptions, opinions, beliefs, and attitudes.

 One to one discussion to investigate people’s perceptions, opinions, beliefs, and attitudes.

 This template of a journey helps you to think about the different stages of your project.

 Keeping a simple record of your meetings allows you to more easily note evidence of outcomes as you go.

 Staff or volunteers observe clients taking part in activities and record information to evidence outcomes.

 Paper-based list of questions with space to record answers.